babashka/nbb/README.md

 In Calva connect to the REPL with:

-- Calva: Connect to a Running REPL not in Project > ClojureScript nREPL server
+- Connect to a Running REPL Server not in Project > ClojureScript nREPL server

 ### CIDER